emiliosheinz/full-cycle-cloud-providers/README.md

 ### Local Zones

 AWS Local Zones are a type of infrastructure deployment that places select AWS services closer to your end users and workloads.
 They are ideal for use cases such as real-time gaming, hybrid migrations, and media & entertainment content creation that require single-digit millisecond latency for end-users in specific geographic areas.
 Unfortunatelly, Local Zones are not available in all regions and not all services are available in Local Zones.

+### Wavelength Zones

+AWS Wavelength brings AWS services to the edge of the 5G network, minimizing the latency to connect to an application from a mobile device.
+This allows developers to build applications that deliver single-digit millisecond latencies to mobile devices and end-users.

+### Identity and Access Management (IAM)

+AWS Identity and Access Management (IAM) enables you to manage access to AWS services and resources securely.
+Using IAM, you can create and manage AWS users and groups, and use permissions to allow and deny their access to specific AWS resources.

+- **User**: A person or service that interacts with AWS resources.

+- **Group**: A collection of users under one set of permissionA set of permissions grouped together that you can apply to a user or group.s.

+- **Role**: Permissions that are linked to a specific service or function.
+Roles are used to delegate access to users, applications, or services that don't normally have access to AWS resources.

+- **Policy**: A policy is an object in AWS that, when associated with an identity or resource, defines their permissions.
+Policies are stored in AWS as JSON documents.